 The Histiocytosis Association Research Program operates on an annual cycle.
-In the first quarter of each year, the Association begins a new cycle with an official announcement that the process is open, typically in mid-May, inviting physicians and scientists to review the Request for Research Proposals (RFRP) guidelines and application.
+In the second quarter of each year, the Association begins a new cycle with an official announcement that the process is open, typically in mid-April, inviting physicians and scientists to review the Request for Research Proposals (RFRP) guidelines and application.
 The announcement is directed to thousands of healthcare professionals worldwide via the Association’s website and through email and mail campaigns.
 The RFRP is also distributed to numerous professional medical services and groups, and other nonprofit organizations, for circulation to their membership, extending the reach of this program as deeply as possible into the world of research and science.

 We support scientific research investigating the causes, mechanisms, and improved means of treatment of histiocytic disorders.
 Research proposals are evaluated on the basis of science, feasibility, and relevance.
 All proposals are expected to address one or more of the histiocytic disorders.
 While all areas of research relevant to the histiocytoses will be considered, those of particular interest are listed below:

 - Mechanisms of disease pathogenesis

 - Biology (maturation, migration and immune function) of dendritic cells, macrophages and/or lymphocytes in disease pathogenesis

 - Studies of rare histiocytoses -- Juvenile xanthogranuloma, Erdheim-Chester disease, Rosai-Dorfman disease

 - Quality of life, symptomatology, and survivorship